How to Import Contacts from Gmail to iPhone 11/XS/XR/X/8/7S/7/6S/6

 Step #6 – After a few minutes of your email address’s contact list syncing with your iPhone, you’ll have successfully imported your contacts from your Google account to your iPhone.

-One downside to this method is that it could take a while for the downloading stage to complete when you import contacts from Gmail to iPhone, although if you have fast internet speeds, then this shouldn’t be a problem.
+One downside to this method is that it could take a while for the downloading stage to complete when you import contacts from Gmail to the iPhone, although if you have fast internet speeds, then this shouldn’t be a problem.

-Finally, the last option that you have when you want to import contacts from Gmail to iPhone is to use iCloud.
+Finally, the last option that you have when you want to import contacts from Gmail to the iPhone is to use iCloud.
 Using iCloud should be a last resort as it’s more reliable for you to use either Dr.Fone or Gmail, but if you use iCloud to take backups and handle all of your iOS data, this may be an ideal choice for you.

 For this method, we are going to be taking a similar approach to the one that we took in the first method and will be using the online Google Mail dashboard to export your contacts – let’s jump right into it.